Q. How do the Backwashing Carbon Filters remove chlorine and sediment from water?

 A. You can use a simple chlorine test kit to determine when chlorine is leaking through the carbon and change it when the media starts to wear out.

-Q. Will the Backwashing Carbon Filter reduce or remove other chemicals?
+Q. Will the Backwashing Carbon Filter reduce or remove chemicals other than chlorine?

-A. Possibly.
-If organic compounds, such as chloramines or other disinfection byproducts are present, they are removed in a process known as “adsorption.”
-However, because municipally treated water meets stringent USEPA guidelines for these disinfection byproducts, the Backwashing Carbon Filter is sold only as a general-purpose de-chlorinator and water polishing system.
 If you have specific removal requirements, such as MTBE, or TCE or other organic compounds, contact our technical staff for more information.
 Note these systems are not NSF or certified for sale in California, Wisconsin or other states that require independent NSF or WQA certification.
-Some of our customers use them for dechlorinating prior to aquariums, and others use them to reduce the chlorine smell and taste of their water.
+Some of our customers use our whole house carbon filters for dechlorinating prior to aquariums, and others use them to reduce the chlorine smell and taste of their water.

 Q. Is chlorine harmful or toxic?